Watch Mars rule the October night sky with a close approach to Earth this week

 Forget Halloween.
-This October is all about the glory of Mars, as the glimmering red planet puts on a show in the night sky.
-You can enjoy Mars as a bright point of light all month long, but there are two special dates to mark on your calendar: Oct.
+October 2020 is all about the glory of Mars, as the glimmering red planet puts on a show in the night sky.
+You can enjoy Mars as a bright point of light all month long, but mark two special dates on your calendar: Oct.
 6 when the planet makes a close approach to Earth, and Oct.
 13, when it will be in opposition.

 Spotting Mars